actamu/hyde/peopleandthings.md

 ## Banana Slip
 <a href="https://www.youtube.com/watch?v=YZRq3XxCZXo"><img src="https://actamu.github.io/laughing-aggies/public/images/banana-peel-slip.jpg" height="275" width="400" ></a>

 The banana peel is infamous for its perceived ability to bring people to tears, be it in pain or laughter.
 However, the banana peel is not quite as slippery as we believe.
 When the banana first became a comedy gag, it was a symbol for the accumulating waste clogging up the streets of late 18th century United States.
-At this time, there was no one to clean up the trash, leaving the banana...
+At this time, there was no one to clean up the trash, leaving the peel to decompose until the inside was slick enough to slip up passerby.
+A single fresh peel, as demonstrated by the Mythbusters, is not a likely hazard.
+The gag has been so successful that the banana peels are still treated with caution and are now infamous in comedy and video games.

 ### Sources:
 <ul>